 Note: this article was originally published in September 2011 and was most recently revised in September 2013 after purchase and use of additional neutral density filters.

-In Spring 2010, I bought my first neutral density filter.
+A few years ago, I bought my first neutral density filter.
 Before making the purchase, I did an inordinate amount of research (as I do with everything in my Photography Buying Guide), spending countless hours trying to determine how to get the best bang for my buck on a neutral density filter (or ND filter).
 I probably researched ND filters more than I researched my first camera!
 Since I had never before purchased such an expensive photo accessory that would get so little use, I wanted to make sure I got it right the first time.
 Lucky for me, the ND filter quickly paid for itself, as one of the first photos I took with the ND filter won me an Apple iPad in my university’s photo contest!

 Before we get ahead of ourselves, it might be appropriate for me to explain what neutral density filters are, and why it’s an absolute necessity to have one in your camera bag.
 ND filters reduce the intensity of light reaching the lens, to allow longer shutter speeds or larger apertures.
 Unlike a polarizing filter that changes color rendition while allowing less light to reach the lens, a good ND filter gives no change in color rendition.
 Succinctly put, think of a neutral density filter as sunglasses for your camera lens.